 With that understanding…

-Judging by its ingredients alone, Royal Canin Veterinary Diets Hypoallergenic Selected Protein appears to be an average kibble.
+Based on its ingredients alone, Royal Canin Veterinary Diets Canine Selected Protein looks like an average dry kibble.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the potato and soy proteins, this looks like the profile of a kibble containing only a limited amount of meat.

 Royal Canin Veterinary Diets Canine Selected Protein is a prescription dry dog food using a limited amount of named meats and named meat by-products as its main source of animal protein.